FredGaminha/Python-Exercises/README.md

 | qrFile   | File format will be exported, can choose between **.png, .svg** and **.pdf** |

 ## Final considerations
-All projects were found at https://www.freecodecamp.org/news/python-projects-for-beginners/.
+Some projects were found at https://www.freecodecamp.org/news/python-projects-for-beginners/ or https://www.upgrad.com/blog/python-projects-ideas-topics-beginners/.

 Inside in this repository, there's a second **readme.md** with a ***portuguese*** description